-Water Levels
+Water Level

-Water levels in Crane Lake have been monitored since 1980 by Environment Canada under the joint federal-provincial hydrometric agreement.
+Water levels in Crane Lake have been monitored since 1980 by Environment Canada under the joint federalhydrometric provincial agreement.
 Water levels are measured as the elevation in meters above sea level (m asl) of the surface of the lake.
-Since the 1980's the water level of Crane Lake has fluctuated around 549.5 m asl (Figure 3).
-In 1992, Crane Lake reached its lowest recorded level at 549.1 m asl, but has since recovered.
-In 2006, water levels reached a recorded high at 549.8 m asl.
+Since the 1980s the water level of Crane Lake has fluctuated around 549.5 m asl (Figure 3).
+In 1992, Crane Lake reached its lowest recorded level at 549.1 m asl, but reached a recorded high at 549.8 m asl in 2006.
+Water level has since dropped back to near 1992 levels, reaching 549.2 m asl in late 2009.